OptiMaL-PSE-Lab/REINFORCE-PSE/README.md

 modelled via ODE systems.
 The controls are free parameters of the ODE system and the reward is a variable of the system, which represents a byproduct of the chemical reaction over time.

-## Surrogate ODE systems
+## ODE systems models

-ODE systems represent a surrogate approximation of real-word chemical systems.
+ODE systems represent an approximation of real-word chemical systems.
 Closer approximations to reality involve more complex surrogate models.
 Here we study an approach to optimize the controls of a system over a simple ODE model to later ease the study of optimal controls over a more complex yet closely related ODE model.